cinep10/cinep10.github.io/index.md

-# Data Reliability Engineering
+# Operational Data Quality & Reliability

-Designing systems that make data trustworthy, interpretable, and actionable
+Understanding when data becomes unreliable and how it impacts analytics, operations, and decision-making.

 ---

 ## What This Site Covers

-This blog documents the design and implementation of data reliability systems.
+This site documents architectures, case studies, and implementation practices focused on operational data quality, governance, and reliability.

-The focus is not only on building data pipelines, but on ensuring that data can be trusted and explained.
+The primary focus is not building data platforms.

+The focus is understanding:

+* When data should not be trusted
+* Why metrics become inconsistent
+* How operational risks emerge from data issues
+* What actions should be recommended

 ---